 - a.
-He pronounced a three years drought in Israel, which brought suffe-ring. - b.
+He pronounced a three years drought in Israel, which brought sufferings. - b.
 He put to death 450 prophets of Baal - c.
-He boldly condemned King Ahab for taking away Naboth's vineyard - d.
+He boldly condemned king Ahab for taking away Naboth's vineyard - d.
 He preached at a time when there was idolatry, and Baal was the official religion in Israel - e.
 He identified himself with Yahweh in the midst of prosecution of God's prophets by Jezebel.

-Relevance of Elijah's prophetic mission to Christians today Lessons Christians learnt from the life of Elijah
+Relevance of Elijah's prophetic mission to Christians today

+Lessons Christians learn from the life of Elijah

 1) Elijah was courageous.
-Church leaders should remain courageous and condemn any form of social injustice
+Church leaders should remain courageous and condemn any form of social injustice their lives

-- 2) Modern Christians learn to remain faithful to God through word and deed even if it would cost them their lives - 3) As God helped Elijah in difficult times he will also help the Christians hence they should not despair. - 4) Elijah was a man of prayer Christians should pray to God always. - 5) Christians should advocate for the rights of the poor and speak out against any form of oppression. - 6) Christians should not give false evidence against their neighbours - 7) Christians should be persistent like Elijah was in their struggle against injustice God communicated with Elijah in a still small voice indicating his intimacy with the prophet.
-This means that God is able to establish an intimate relationship with his faithful.
+2) Modern Christians learn to remain faithful to God through word and deed even if it would cost them that God is able to establish an intimate relationship with his faithful.

+- 3) As God helped Elijah in difficult times he will also help the Christians hence they should not despair. - 4) Elijah was a man of prayer Christians should pray to God always. - 5) Christians should advocate for the rights of the poor and speak out against any form of oppression.

+- 6) Christians should not give false evidence against their neighbours - 7) Christians should be persistent like Elijah was in their struggle against injustice God communicated with Elijah in a still small voice indicating his intimacy with the prophet.
+This means